-The following management discussion and analysis (the "MD&A") of the operations and financial position of Osisko Metals Incorporated ("Osisko Metals" or the "Company") for the year ended December 31, 2023, should be read in conjunction with Osisko Metals' audited consolidated financial statements as at and for the year ended December 31, 2023 (the "Financial Statements").
+The following management discussion and analysis (the "MD&A") of the operations and financial position of Osisko Metals Incorporated ("Osisko Metals" or the "Company") for the three-month and nine-month periods ended September 30, 2024, should be read in conjunction with Osisko Metals' audited consolidated financial statements as at and for the year ended December 31, 2023 (the "Annual Financial Statements").
+The MD&A is intended to supplement and complement the Company's unaudited condensed consolidated interim financial statements and related notes as of September 30, 2024, and for the three-month and nine-month periods ended September 30, 2024 and 2023 (the "Financial Statements").

 The Financial Statements have been prepared in accordance with International Financial Reporting Standards as issued by the International Accounting Standards Board ("IFRS Accounting Standard").
-Consequently, all comparative financial information presented in the MD&A reflects the consistent application of IFRS.
+Consequently, all comparative financial information presented in the MD&A reflects the consistent application of IFRS Accounting Standard.

 Osisko Metals' management ("Management") is responsible for the preparation of the financial statements and other financial information relating to the Company included in this MD&A. The Board of Directors (the "Board") is responsible for ensuring that Management fulfills its responsibilities for financial reporting.
 In furtherance of the foregoing, the Board has appointed an Audit Committee composed entirely of independent directors.
 The Audit Committee meets with Management in order to discuss results of operations and the financial condition of the Company prior to making recommendations and submitting the financial statements to the Board for its consideration and approval for issuance to shareholders.
-The information included in the MD&A is as of March 26, 2024, the date when the Board approved the Financial Statements, following the recommendation of the Audit Committee.
+The information included in the MD&A is as of November 22, 2024, the date when the Board approved the Financial Statements, following the recommendation of the Audit Committee.
 All monetary amounts included in this report are expressed in Canadian dollars ("\$CDN"), the Company's reporting and functional currency, unless otherwise noted.
 The MD&A contains forward-looking statements and should be read in conjunction with the risk factors described in the "Cautionary Statement Regarding Forward-Looking Statements" section.